jneto04/ner-pt/README.md

 ## Tagging your portuguese text with our NER model

 Tag your text using our best model for NER.
 The model is formed by FlairBBP + NILC-Word2Vec-Skpg-300d.
 It is possible to recognize the following categories: PERSON, LOCATION, ORGANIZATION, TIME and VALUE.
+You need install Flair 0.4.1.

 STEP 1: Download our NER model [Download Here!](http://grupopln.inf.pucrs.br/lm-bbp/best-model.pt);